pramosiz/spring-restful-app/additional-resources/kubernetes/helm/README.md

-To install application is necessary Config Server was running in the cluster
+To install the application in thr cluster is necessary running services ordered:
+- Config Server
+- Eureka Server
+- App